L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Methodology

 \subsection{Reliable Plane Correspondence Establishment}

-After data preprocessing, accurately extracting a suited LiDAR plane segment $L_i$ from neighboring point cloud $N_i$ to construct reliable correspondences remains a challenge.
+After data preprocessing, accurately extracting a suitable LiDAR plane segment $L_i$ from neighboring point cloud $N_i$ to construct reliable correspondences remains a challenge.
 To address this, an automated solution is developed, comprising two main parts: representative region localization in Section \ref{subsubsec3.3.1} and plane segment extraction in Section \ref{subsubsec3.3.2}.
+In general, the input of this step consists of the point clouds covering the entire facade region, including parts of the overhanging roof, the exterior facade, and, most importantly, the wall plinth, as shown in Figure \ref{model uncertainty}.
+The output is the extracted plane segment $L_i$ (wall plinth area).
+Since the wall plinth is the primary source of the model uncertainty addressed in this study.